Scribes-and-Conjurers/code-and-sorcery/README.md

 - Single player game with different length and difficulty options
 - Multiplayer game with different length and difficulty setting
 - A multiplayer session can be joined by up to three additional players
--

 # Future Features

 ---

-In the future, we plan to
+In the future, we plan to:
+- increase the number of people who can particiapate in a multiplayer game, first to 8, later to 12 people
+- include soundtrack for game sessions
+- additional color palettes changeable for users

 # Team